Spencer Torkelson Player Props: Tigers vs. Guardians

-On Monday, Spencer Torkelson (.244 batting average in his past 10 games, with three doubles, a home run and seven RBI) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Hunter Gaddis.
-First pitch is at 6:40 PM ET.
+On Tuesday, Spencer Torkelson (.244 batting average in his past 10 games, with three doubles, a home run and seven RBI) and the Detroit Tigers face the Cleveland Guardians, whose starting pitcher will be Hunter Gaddis.
+First pitch is at 1:10 PM ET.

 In his previous game he had a one-hit performance (1-for-5) against the Giants.